ethompson93/ethompson93.github.io/_pages/cv.md

   {% endfor %}</ul>

 ## Funding and Academic Awards
+- 2024: Cohere For AI Research Grant
 - 2024: AAIC Conference Fellowship
-- 2024: MedICSS Award, for contribution to UCL Medical Image Computing Summer School *Awarded £500 for conference travel*
+- 2024: MedICSS travel Award, for contribution to UCL Medical Image Computing Summer School
 - 2024: UCL Institute for Healthcare Engineering Early Career Researcher Travel Award
-  *Awarded £500 for conference travel*
 - 2023: Guarantors of Brain Travel Grant
-  *Awarded £955 for conference travel*
 - 2022: DEMON Network Pilot Grant
   *Awarded £10,000 to extend a group hackathon project: "An online platform for low-cost, automatic diagnosis of general dementia using combined cognitive and informant measures"*
 - 2019: University of Oxford Doctoral Training Centre Outreach Award
-  *For organizing the Pint of Science Festival in Nottingham*
 - 2018: ISMRM Summa Cum Laude Merit Award
   *Recognized for abstract in the top 5% of submissions in a review category*